FREQUENTLY ASKED QUESTIONS ABOUT DESIGN STUDIO

-- Participants will walk away from the Design Studio with a stronger definition of the selected problem, a set of custom design tools and methods, and a plan to test and adapt their pilot.
+- Participants will walk away from Design Studio with a stronger definition of the selected problem, a set of custom design tools and methods, and a plan to continue learning or begin testing their solution.

 What follow-up support is available to participants?

-- After Studio, participants officially become CityBridge alumni.
-They will have access to the CityBridge alumni newsletter and network.
+- After Design Studio, participants officially become CityBridge alumni and gain access to the CityBridge alumni newsletter and network.
 Participants will also have the option to join a Targeted Network, where they can choose to focus on one problem area and enter a collaborative group of other designers focused on similar issues.
 Targeted Networks are run by subject-area experts and all participants receive a microgrant to support their piloting work.
 Problem areas include:

 - Mental health and social-emotional learning

 - Assessment of learning

 - The pre-work for Design Studio will take participants approximately two to three hours prior to the workshop.

 - The workshop will be conducted virtually and split between two weeks (two three-hour sessions).

 - Post-workshop activities will likely take approximately two hours to complete.
 This includes documenting and sharing your learnings and next steps.